ryanharper007/tester/README.md

 </pre>
 7. Check that you can build the java project.
 <pre>
-$ : mvn clean install.
+$ : mvn clean install
 </pre>
 That should be it.
 Happy testing!!